2. Hello World training example

 Using credentials file /root/credentials.isc

 Visit the Experiments page in Control Plane and click the "Burst" button for the experiment.
+The "Burst" button will be enabled after the experiment image has finished exporting to cloud storage - this can take several minutes depending on the size of your experiment image.

 The ISC will now proceed to provision a suitable cluster somewhere in the world with enough GPUs to run your experiment (described in your experiment launch file).
 This process involves several steps, such as initialising the cluster, downloading your container and any datasets you require (in this case the FashionMNIST dataset) and running your experiment.

-Please note users launching experiments on a running cluster (e.g. the Sydney Strong Compute cluster) in compute_mode = "cycle" or compute_mode = "burst" will receive a different success message, and these experiments will launch without the need for futher action in Control Plane.
+Please note users launching experiments on a running cluster (e.g. the Sydney Strong Compute cluster) in compute_mode = "cycle" or compute_mode = "burst" will receive a different success message, and these experiments will launch without the need for further action in Control Plane.
 For more information about compute modes and their behaviour, see the Launching Experiments section of these docs.

 Track the progress of these steps by clicking the "Details" button for the experiment and observe the Performance Logs on the right side of the page.